mia-platform/documentation/versioned_docs/version-5.x.x/release_notes/platform_releasenotes.md

 Update:

-* now interfaceType in cms section are conditioned by crud property type
+* now interfaceType in cms section are conditioned by CRUD property type

 * migrate route section in endpoint to new layout with antd